mlip-cmu/book/26-fairness.md

 <figcaption>

 Results from a study illustrating how commercial gender classification systems perform poorly for certain demographics, from 🗎 Buolamwini, Joy, and Timnit Gebru. "[Gender shades: Intersectional accuracy disparities in commercial gender classification](http://proceedings.mlr.press/v81/buolamwini18a/buolamwini18a.pdf)."
 In Conference on Fairness, Accountability and Transparency, pp. 77-91.
-2018.
+2018. <span title="Online-only figure; not part of the printed book.">[Online-only figure.]</span>

 </figcaption>
 </figure>